PatrickFreyy/PlanIt/docs/usecase1.md

 ## 3 Special Requirements

-The application opnes independent from storage, so empty storage doesn't cause the appliocation to crash.
+The application opens independent from storage, so empty storage doesn't cause the appliocation to crash.

 ## 4 Preconditions